Oranhack7/World-of-Tanks/README.md

 Navigate to the hosted URL or, if running locally, to http://localhost:5000 in your browser to explore the tank database.
 Click on the flag icons to filter tanks by country or use the search functionality to find specific models.

 ## Support
-For any recommendation, request or question feel free to email me oranhack7@gmail.com.
+For any recommendation, request or a question feel free to email me oranhack7@gmail.com.

 ## Monitoring
 To monitor application performance and receive alerts, refer to the Prometheus and Grafana documentation for setup and configuration instructions.